gabbo89/EEA2024-2025/docs/3a1_WGBS_cleaning_and_alignment.md

 ---

 # 1. Quality control and trimming of raw fastq files
-Sequencing raw data are divided in read1 and read2 and store in `fastq` format.
-Fastq files are compressed in `gzip` format (*.fastq.gz)
+Sequencing raw data are divided in read1 and read2 and stored in `fastq` format.
+Fastq files are compressed in `gzip` format (*.fastq.gz).

 We need to check the quality of the raw data in order to be sure that sequencing worked!